isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-flea-treatment-burn-cats-skin.markdown

 Nieko flea collar is eco-friendly and assures you continuous protection for your kitten 24/7.
 Nieko flea collar is light in weight.
 This product wont cause any discomfort to your kitten/cat during the entire time of use.
 The Good:
-- No irritation andÂ Natural/organic  no pollution.
+- No irritation and Natural/organic  no pollution.
 - Waterproof/water-resistant.
-- Non-grease andÂ Hypoallergenic
+- Non-grease and Hypoallergenic
-- Adjustable size andÂ Quick acting  in 24 hours.
+- Adjustable size and Quick acting  in 24 hours.
-- Inhibits flea infestation andÂ Eco friendly.
+- Inhibits flea infestation and Eco friendly.
 The Bad:
 - Relatively Expensive.
 Related: Check the